iloveddev/mus/README.md

 You may:

-- Integrate the API into non-profit applications and websites.
+Integrate the API into non-profit applications and websites.

-- Use API responses within your own project.
+Use API responses within your own project.

-- Create interfaces that consume the API.
+Create interfaces that consume the API.

-- Use the API for personal, educational or community projects.
+Use the API for personal, educational or community projects.

 ❌ Not Allowed

 Without explicit permission from iLoveddev, you may not:

-- Modify the API source code.
+Modify the AnimeAV1 API source code.

-- Clone, mirror or migrate the API.
+Clone, mirror or migrate the API.

-- Self-host or redistribute the API.
+Self-host or redistribute the API.

-- Create an alternative API based on AnimeAV1.
+Create an alternative API based on AnimeAV1.

-- Resell access to the API.
+Resell access to the API.

-- Use the API for commercial purposes.
+Use the API for commercial purposes.

-- Proxy or mirror the API under another domain.
+Proxy or relay the API under another domain.

-- Bypass rate limits or security restrictions.
+Bypass rate limits or security restrictions.

-- Impersonate AnimeAV1 or iLoveddev.
+Impersonate AnimeAV1 or iLoveddev.

-- Present AnimeAV1's infrastructure or code as your own.
+Present AnimeAV1's infrastructure or code as your own.

-«The API is provided for integration, not migration or redistribution.»
+> The API is provided for integration, not migration or redistribution.

 ---